Paul on his international work:

 To date, I personally have funded all expenses related to the creation of the web site and the translations.
 The lectures are being provided by Stellenbosch University.
 What is provided includes PowerPoint slides and a recording for each slide.
 Languages Africa, of Kenya, provides translations, as well as Dr. Jean-Paul Ngandu of Namibia.

 The cost to expand the program is more than I can carry on my own, and besides that, it is important for the long term survival of the program that there be a larger pool of people invested in this important initiative.
-Please watch the video, and if you feel inclined to donate, you can do via GoFundMe.
+I invite you to watch the video, and if you feel inclined to donate, you can do via GoFundMe.
 Or you can help by spreading the word!”